ccaglak/phptools.nvim/readme.md

 ### Usage:

 1. Select the text you want to surround in visual/visualline mode
-2. Execute the `:Php Refactor` command
+2. Execute the `:PhpTools Refactor` command
 3. Choose from the available options:

    - `if`: Wraps the selection in an if statement